folospior/Acer-Aspire-5-A515-51G-Opencore/README.md

 > RAM - 8GB 2400MHz Dual-Channel DDR4

-> Storage - 240 GB SATA SSD
+> Storage - 240 GB Crucial SATA SSD for data, 480 GB WD Green NVMe SSD for system

 **I WILL NOT RESPOND TO ANY ISSUES IF YOU DECIDE TO USE IT AS A PREBUILT EFI.**